In-patient luxury rehab center in Thailand

 1. Drink and eat to improve your health

 Start by evaluating current eating patterns.
 It’s a good idea to keep a food journal.
 Read the inputs of all foods and beverages to identify strengths and weaknesses.
 In this case, weakness refers to unhealthy foods and beverages that are present in the diet.
-Making sure to eat a well-balanced diet rich in healthy fats, proteins, vitamins, and minerals improves overall health and also makes a person more resistant to stress.

 At the same time, chronic stress is associated with unhealthy food choices.
 A person who is under a great deal of stress is more likely to reach for an unhealthy item than vegetables, for example.

 Instead of heavily processed and refined foods, make sure to enrich your diet with whole foods such as fruits and vegetables, fish, beans, nuts, and seeds.
-They can help improve resilience to stress.
+They help improve resilience to stress.

-Dietary modification is one of the most important strategies to avoid stress, but it can be more challenging than some others.
-The biggest obstacle for many people is an abrupt change in eating patterns that is so different from their current habits.
-People who find sudden changes overwhelming may want to start small.
-Make one tweak to your diet and introduce the next one once you adapt to it e.g. in a week or 10 days.
+Dietary modification is one of the most important strategies to avoid stress, but it tends to be more challenging for others.
+The biggest obstacle for certain people is an abrupt change in eating patterns that is so different from their current habits.

 2. Regular exercise

-Increase physical activity levels by exercising at least 30 minutes a day or 150 minutes per week at moderate intensity.
-According to the CDC, it’s also necessary to dedicate two days of the week to muscle-strengthening exercises.
-In other words, both cardio and strength training is necessary for optimal results.
-Besides regular exercise, it’s also important to increase physical activity levels in general.
+In other words, both cardio and strength training are necessary for optimal results.
+Besides regular exercise, it’s important to increase physical activity levels in general.
 Be less sedentary, and move more.

-Like diet changes, regular exercise is an essential strategy for stress relief but it can be challenging.
+Like diet changes, regular exercise is an essential strategy for stress relief, but it tends to be challenging.
 The importance of exercise for stress management and prevention has been confirmed by science.

-Frontiers in Psychology published a study that found that two days of aerobic exercise a week can significantly lower stress levels and depression.
+In fact, a 2020 study by Herbert et al., in Frontiers in Psychology found that two days of aerobic exercise a week significantly lower stress levels and depression.

-Studies also confirm that regular exercise improves mood and helps reduce stress, whereas a sedentary lifestyle worsens mood and leads to stress.
+Regular exercise improves mood and helps reduce stress, whereas a sedentary lifestyle worsens mood and leads to stress.
 What makes physical activity one of the best ways to reduce stress is that it’s important for physical and psychological well-being alike.
 It promotes the release of feel-good chemicals that help improve mood.

 3. Stop using items containing nicotine and cigarettes

-Make a firm decision to quit smoking and use other products that are based on nicotine.
-Compared to other strategies, this one is more difficult because smoking is a form of addiction.
-That’s exactly the main obstacle for most people.
 As they quit smoking, withdrawal symptoms such as strong cravings lower their motivation to continue.
-That’s why many people start smoking again.
+That’s why several people start smoking again.
 Successful cessation is possible with strong willpower and a support system.
-It also helps to join support groups and connect with people who are trying to do the same.
+It helps to join support groups and connect with people who are trying to do the same.

-Many people turn to cigarettes to relieve stress, but this doesn’t work for chronic stress.
+Numerous people turn to cigarettes to relieve stress, but this doesn’t work for chronic stress.
 Nicotine worsens stress because people begin to go through withdrawal when they don’t have the cigarette when the body “feels like it”.

 4. Learn and use relaxing techniques

 Choose a relaxing technique to learn and practice regularly to avoid or manage stress.
 A good example is deep breathing.
 The main goal of deep breathing is to focus the awareness on each breath, every inhale and exhale, making them slower and deeper.
-Inhale through the nose allowing lungs to expand and stomach to rise.
-Exhale slowly through the mouth.
-This slows the heart rate and promotes relaxation.

-The biggest obstacle here is having to learn something a person has never tried before.
-But keep in mind this isn’t about perfection.
-Relaxing techniques aren’t complicated.
-They’re simple strategies that everyone can learn when dedicating a few minutes every day to regular practice.
-The most important thing is to be motivated to learn a skill that will help lower stress.
+They’re simple strategies that are possible for everyone to learn when dedicating a few minutes every day to regular practice.
+The most important thing is to be motivated to learn a skill that helps lower stress.

-The good news is that this strategy is easier than many others due to the freedom to choose any technique a person sees fit or is interested in.
+The good news is that this strategy is easier than others due to the freedom to choose any technique a person sees fit or is interested in.

 The importance of deep breathing and other relaxing techniques is that they work to calm the nervous system.
 By doing so, they promote a sense of calm and help relieve stress.
-With regular practice, these techniques also serve in stress prevention.
-Plus, they are easy to implement into everyone’s lifestyle.
-These techniques don’t require special equipment or money investments.
-People can practice them in the comfort of their homes, at work, or somewhere else.
+With regular practice, these techniques are extremely helpful in stress prevention.

 Relaxing techniques are among the best ways to reduce or prevent stress because they decrease our focus on the source of stress and prepare us to respond to it in a healthier manner.